-Once you have opened the lens package, removed, and examined the lens, follow these steps to insert the lens onto your eye:
+Once you have opened the lens package, removed, and examined the lens, follow these steps to insert the lens to your eye:

-- 1. BE SURE THE LENS IS NOT INSIDE-OUT by following one of the following procedures: - Place the lens on the tip of your index finger and check its profile.
+- 1. BE SURE THE LENS IS NOT INSIDE-OUT by following either of the following procedures: - Place the lens on the tip of your index finger and check its profile.
 The lens should assume a natural, curved, bowl-like shape.
-If the lens edges tend to point outward, the lens is inside out. - Gently squeeze the lens between the thumb and index finger.
+If the lens edges tend to point outward, the lens is inside out. - Gently squeeze the lens between the thumb and forefinger.
 The edges should turn inward.
-If the lens is inside out, the edges will turn slightly outward.
-Place the lens on the tip of your index finger and, looking up at the lens, locate the numbers 1-2-3.
-1-2-3 indicates correct orientation, while a reverse of 1-2-3 indicates the lens is inside out.
-If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation.
-Note that the 1-2-3 marking is not present on the 1-DAY ACUVUE[®] MOIST for ASTIGMATISM lens. - 2.
+If the lens is inside out, the edges will turn slightly outward. - Place the lens on the tip of your index finger and, looking up at the lens, locate the numbers 1-2-3.
+1-2-3 indicates correct orientation while a reverse of 1-2-3 indicates the lens is inside out.
+If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation. - 2.
 With the lens on your index finger, use your other hand to hold your upper eyelid so you won't blink. - 3.
 Pull down your lower eyelid with the other fingers of your "inserting" hand. - 4.
 Look up at the ceiling and gently place the lens on the lower part of your eye.